Rizo-R/Risk/README.md

 The point of the game is to conquer all territories and eliminate all players.
 There are 4 players in the current version; however, it can be modified through game.py.
 Players have to take consequential turns on the same computer.

+Installation:
+- One option is to download all files, except the "lib" folder and the "game.exe" file.
+Then, execute the "game.py" file.
+Pygame is required for this option.
+- Another way to play the game (only available on Windows) is to download the "lib" folder and the "game.exe" file and launch the latter.
+The executable was noticed to work slower than "game.py", so the first option is preferable.

 Features:
 - Blitz attack: attacker keeps rolling as many dice as one can until one conquers the territory or runs out of troops to attack with (thus having 1 troop remaining in the territory from which one is attacking).
 All of this is done instantaneously.
 - Card bonus: to keep the game more balanced and focused on strategy rather than luck, card bonus is stable (4 for Infantry, 6 for Cavalry, 8 for Artillery, 10 for all three, plus territorial bonus).